 Personal Vehicles on Campus

 The College is not responsible for, nor will it pay any claims for, damages to student-owned vehicles resulting from falling ice, snow, tree limbs or any other natural occurrence or event on its property or elsewhere, whether the possibility of such an event is warned against or not.
 The College is not responsible for nor will it pay any losses, claims or damages to student-owned vehicles resulting from vandalism, collision or other acts by any person, other than damage caused directly by its employees.

 The College does not have property insurance for student possessions, and it accepts no responsibility for any personal possessions or property of students.
 Any possessions in student rooms or left in storage areas are left at the owner’s own risk.
+It is recommended that students keep their doors locked at all times and not leave valuable items in storage areas.
 Students are responsible for insuring their own property against loss, and may be able to do so using family policies or by obtaining a tenant’s policy through a local insurance agent.
-It is recommended that students keep their doors locked at all times and not leave valuable items in storage areas.
-See the Five Colleges website for more information.
+Students may also wish to consider purchasing student property insurance through URMIA.

 The College is not liable for the actions of its students, nor is it possible for the College to obtain liability insurance on behalf of its students.
 Student athletes especially should be aware that if they are sued for injuries or damages caused to others in the course of an athletic event, Hampshire’s insurance does not provide coverage.
 The liability section of your family's homeowner’s policy or renter’s policy may provide for the defense of the student and damages awarded, if any, in a suit alleging negligence.
 Students are responsible for avoiding intentional acts or negligent behavior that could harm others or give rise to adverse legal action.
 Although the College will not provide liability protection, it may, at its discretion, assist in obtaining a defense if it is not provided for by family insurance coverage.